taskcluster/taskcluster-docs/src/manual/using/actions/ui.md

     auto-generated from the action's JSON-schema.
 If the action has no schema, this step should be skipped.
 The user's input should be validated against the schema.

+For `action.kind = 'task'`:

--   For `action.kind = 'task'`, rendering the template using the JSON-e library, using the variables described in action-spec.
+-   Rendering the template using the JSON-e library, using the JSON-e context described in action-spec.
 -   Calling `Queue.createTask` with the resulting task, using the user's Taskcluster credentials.
 See the next section for some important security-related concerns.

+User interfaces should ignore actions with unrecognized kinds.

 Creating Tasks
 --------------